-One of the first Emcees who became a legend in his Generation.
-Wata MIH, Zulu Bratz and a Emcee who is Driven.
+One word to describe Wata?
+Driven.
 And anyone who’s intent on taking the world by storm certainly needs drive.
 Growing up listening to Nas and rhyming since he was 7, this 17-year-old musician, actor, and comedian has what it takes to achieve his goals.

 When he was seven, uptown Harrisburg native Wata began to write and perform rap music.
 Wata has played the clarinet since deciding to try out for his school band in fifth grade.
 And, because he is a young man that is up for a challenge, he tried his hand at playing the saxophone and has been playing both instruments ever since.
 One day, he plans to learn the guitar and drums, and would like to incorporate them in his music.

 Wata’s music is influenced by old and new school artists such as: Nas, Tupac, and Drake, because “they all tell stories” and have “different styles of music”.
 He loves listening to classics like “Love’s Gonna Get You” by KRS-One, “Today Was A Good Day” by Ice Cube, and “Set It Off” by Big Daddy Kane.
 One day, he would like to work with The Dream, Ludacris, Trey Songz, and B.o.B.